If you eat animal-based and/or carnivore, you’ve probably heard the term nutrient density.

 When I was looking for a natural way to supplement with zinc while pregnant, OysterMax by Marine Health Foods was recommended to me.

 I was so impressed with their quality and service that I never felt the need to look elsewhere.
-The company is owned by a marine biologist who is on top of the latest research in the field, plus their products are processed locally which minimizes degradation of nutrients.
+The company is owned by a marine biologist who is on top of the latest research in the field, plus their products are processed locally which minimizes the degradation of nutrients.
+Each batch is tested for heavy metals.

 My husband and I have been taking their desiccated oysters for over a year and we have had zero issues.